Karuma Hydroelectric Power Station: Recent developments

-In May 2021, following touring of the work site, the chairperson of the board of Uganda Electricity Generation Company Limited (UEGCL), Engineer Proscovia Margaret Njuki, set the date of commissioning as 22 June 2022.
-In June 2021 it was reported that 98.8 percent of the work was complete with the contractor having already addressed some of the works that didn't conform with the plans and actively working on the rest.
+In May 2021, following a tour of the work site, the chairperson of the board of Uganda Electricity Generation Company Limited (UEGCL), Engineer Proscovia Margaret Njuki, set the date of commissioning as 22 June 2022.
+In June 2021 it was reported that 98.8 percent of the work was complete with the contractor having already addressed some of the works that did not conform with the plans and actively working on the rest.

-In July 2022, the Daily Monitor reported that the power station would be brought online, one turbine at a time, with the first 100 MW unit starting in October 2022 and the sixth and final unit commissioned in June 2023.
+In July 2022, the Daily Monitor reported that the power station would be brought online, one turbine at a time, with the first 100-MW unit starting in October 2022 and the sixth and final unit commissioned in June 2023.
+As of November 2023, with four of the six generators supplying power to the national grid, the remaining two turbines were expected to come online in 2024, with anticipated commercial commissioning planned for September 2024.